-- The pumps are oversized and have to be throttled and they are therefore not operating efficiently with energy being wasted. - Under certain conditions, hydraulic problems exist between the dam operating level and the level in the sump at the raw water pump station. - There are capacity constraints with the existing pipework within the WTP.
+- Under certain conditions, hydraulic problems exist between the dam operating level and the level in the sump at the raw water pump station. - There are capacity constraints with the pump delivery pipeline to the WTP with the pipe size reducing for a portion of the route. - An analysis of the raw water system should be undertaken to overcome these raw water supply constraints.